 Recovery work resumes at the site of the deadly plane and chopper collision near Washington

 ARLINGTON, Va.
-(AP) — Crews worked Tuesday to try to recover the plane’s cockpit and the rest of the remains of the 67 people who died in the midair collision between a passenger jet and Army helicopter near the nation’s capital last week.
+(AP) — Crews worked Tuesday to try to recover the plane’s cockpit and the rest of the remains of the 67 people who died in last week’s midair collision between a passenger jet and Army helicopter near the nation’s capital.

-As of midmorning Tuesday, they were working to raise another large piece of the plane.
-The National Transportation Safety Board is expected to give a news update later Tuesday.
+By midday, they were working to raise another large piece of the plane.
+The National Transportation Safety Board said it didn’t plan to provide further updates from the scene.

 Authorities have recovered and identified the remains of 55 of the 67 people and have said they are confident they will find all of the victims.
-They are focusing first on the jet.
+They are focusing first on the jet and hope to recover the Black Hawk helicopter later this week.

 Col. Francis B. Pera of the Army Corps of Engineers said salvage crews on Monday were able to pull one of the two jet engines from the river, along with large pieces of the plane’s exterior.
 They were also working to recover a wing of the plane, which had flown out of Wichita, Kansas.